Container-based agents

 --prompt .worktrees/my-feature/KICKOFF.md

-The same crosslink hooks that enforce policy in local sessions also run inside containers:
+The same crosslink hooks that enforce policy in local sessions also run inside containers – automatically, with zero additional configuration:

 • Git mutations blockedgit push, git merge, git rebase are blocked by hooks